Get out! Have fun! Enjoy the best New Jersey Fall Activities

-When we visited Ocean City this summer we discovered a new favorite place to play indoor mini golf, Haunted Golf.
+When we visited Ocean City a few summers back we discovered a new favorite place to play indoor mini golf, Haunted Golf.
 At Haunted Golf, we found families enjoying a game of miniature golf, while maintaining their distance from others.
 At the end of each round of golf the Haunted Golf has golfers put their putters aside to be cleaned before being used again.

 We’re currently putting together a list of indoor mini golf course in New Jersey.
 But until then if you have a mini golf place in New Jersey you love give them a call or drive by, some may be extending their summer hours into the fall.

-I alway enjoy seeing the different themes and decor or mini golf courses.
-Here’s a few indoor mini golf courses to check out in New Jersey.
+I always enjoy seeing the different themes and decor of mini golf courses.
+Here are a few indoor mini golf courses to check out in New Jersey.

 Indoor Mini Golf locations in New Jersey

 - Angry Birds Mini Golf – East Rutherford at American Dream

 - Out of this World Blacklight Mini Golf – East Rutherford at American Dream

 Explore the ocean from inside